quartzite

 1. Composition: Quartzite is a metamorphic rock that is formed from sandstone through intense heat and pressure.
 It is composed of quartz grains that have been fused together by heat and pressure, which gives it a unique and beautiful appearance.

 2. Durability: Quartzite is one of the hardest natural stones available, making it highly resistant to scratches, chips, and other types of damage.
-Because quartzite is more scratch-resistant than other stones, it is perfect for making stairs, floors and worktops in high traffic areas.
+Because quartzite is more scratch-resistant than other stones, it is perfect for making stairs, laying floors in high traffic areas.
 Being more resistant to many chemical substances and acids, quartzite is an ideal choice for kitchen countertops.

 3. Appearance: Quartzite has a unique and beautiful appearance that can range from light grey to pink, red, and even green.
 It often has striking patterns and veining that can be subtle or bold.